BlueBrain/NeuroMorphoVis/README.md

 # News
 + 09.2024: [Paper](https://academic.oup.com/bib/article/25/5/bbae393/7731493): The [voxelization-based remeshing algorithm](https://docs.blender.org/manual/en/latest/modeling/modifiers/generate/remesh.html) is now published in Oxford Briefing in Bioinformatics, [more information](https://github.com/BlueBrain/NeuroMorphoVis/wiki/Papers).
++ 05.2023: Blender 3.0 will be no longer supported by _NeuroMorphoVis_ from October 2024.
+Please use Blender 3.5 or later.
 + 08.2024: Adding support to run on [Windows 10 and Windows 11](https://github.com/BlueBrain/NeuroMorphoVis/wiki/Installation#installation-on-windows-operating-systems).
 + 06.2023: New logo release.
 + 05.2023: Release 1.9.0